A Reporter is JMRI's way of representing information reported back from the layout.

 A Reporter's value can be displayed on a Panel via an icon.
 To do this:

-Reporters are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Reporter Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Reporters are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing you to reload it next time you run JMRI, see Loading and Storing Your Work.